MartinFombonne/Projects/CourseWork2/Readme.md

 *D- Final steps*

 -Make sure that all the database have been correctly create.
+-Make sure that your mysql server is running
 -Make sure that you are able to import all this module :

     - pymysql